spdk/spdk/doc/spdkcli.md

 ### Run SPDK CLI

-Spdkcli should be run with the same priviliges as SPDK application.
+Spdkcli should be run with the same privileges as SPDK application.
 In order to use SPDK CLI in interactive mode please use:
 ~~~{.sh}
 scripts/spdkcli.py